 From Shirahama Bus Center, take a 25-minute Meiko Bus ride to the Senjoguchi bus stop.
-From there, it’s about a 5-minute walk to reach Senjojiki.
+From there, it’s about a 5-minute walk to Senjojiki.

 Senjojiki